 Network segmentation helps you to better secure your network in several ways:

-- Protect data by allowing connections to network resources from only specific segments
+- Protect data by allowing connections to network resources from only specific portions of your network

 - Isolate security threats, such as perimeter breaches and malware, to smaller sections of your network